madhav-sawant/QuadFC/README.md

 - Low battery warning with LED indication
 - PPM receiver input - works with FlySky and similar transmitters

 **Note:** WiFi and Blackbox logging are currently disabled for better performance and range.

-To enable blackbox logging:
+To enable them, uncomment `#define ENABLE_WIFI` in `src/main.c` and add back the blackbox logging calls.
-1. Uncomment `#include "blackbox.h"` in `src/main.c`
-2. Uncomment `blackbox_init()` and the logging block in the same file
-3. Rebuild and flash

 ---

 ## Hardware Used